modtronix-com/esp32MX-E/docs/readme.md

 | ![ ](../images/fordoc/esp32mx-e_in_enclosure_w800.jpg) | ![ ](../images/fordoc/esp32mx-e_with_proto_db_w800.jpg) |
 | ![ ](../images/fordoc/esp32mx-e_as_db_in_enclosure__open_w800.jpg) | ![ ](../images/fordoc/esp32mx-e_as_db_in_enclosure__open_2_w800.jpg) |

+# Software Development
+The two most popular ways to develop software for the esp32MX-E is using the official "Espressif ESP-IDF" or Arduino.
+The Arduino option is by far the easyest to get started.
+But, ESP-IDF provided many more options, and a true RTOS environment.

+## Espressif ESP-IDF
+For details to use the official ESP-IDF with the esp32MX-E, see [the "idf" examples folder](../examples/idf/README.md).

+## Arduino
+For details to use the official ESP-IDF with the esp32MX-E, see [the "idf" examples folder](../examples/arduino/README.md).

 # STM32F030 Secondary Microcontroller
 The esp32MX-E has a secondary STM32F030F4 microcontroller.
 It controls the PHY reset circuitry, and provides additional I/O via the the I2C port of the ESP32.
 It can also be programmed with custom firmware.